 - This drug may cause a prolonged QT interval (a type of heartbeat that is not normal).
 If this happens, the chance of other unsafe and sometimes deadly abnormal heartbeats may be raised.
 Sudden deaths have happened in people taking this drug.
 Do not take this drug if you have low potassium or magnesium levels or a history of long QT on ECG.
 Your heartbeat will be watched often with an ECG.
 Talk with your doctor.

 - Do not take this drug if you are taking certain other drugs, including any drugs that can raise the chance of a prolonged QT interval (a type of heartbeat that is not normal).
 There are many drugs that interact with this drug.
 Talk with your doctor and pharmacist to make sure it is safe to take this drug with all of your drugs.

 - Take this drug on an empty stomach.
-Take 1 hour before or 2 hours after a meal.
+Take at least 1 hour before or at least 2 hours after a meal.

 - It is used to treat a type of leukemia.